berachain/beacon-kit/state-transition/core/README.md

 - The validator is marked as `EligibleForActivationQueue` as soon as epoch `N+1` starts.
 This is guaranteed since there is no cap on the activation queue size.
 - The validator is marked as active as soon as epoch `N+2` starts.
 However
-  - if the size of validator set goes beyond the `ValidatorSetCap` enough validators with the lowest stake are marked for eviction, to make the cap be fullfilled.
+  - if the size of validator set goes beyond the `ValidatorSetCap` enough validators with the lowest stake are marked for eviction, to make the cap be fulfilled.
 Validators are sorted by increasing `EffectiveBalance` and ties are broken ordering their pub keys alphabetically.
 - BeaconKit does not currently support voluntary withdrawals, nor slashing or inactivity leaks.
 Therefore a validator keeps validating indefinitely.
   - The only case in which a validator may be evicted from the validator set (and its funds returned) is when `ValidatorSetCap` is hit and a validator with greater priority is added (i.e. with larger `EffectiveBalance` or equal `EffectiveBalance` and larger PubKey in alphabetical order).
 - Once a validator is marked as active, `CometBFT` consensus will reach it out for block proposals, validations and voting.
 The higher a validator `EffectiveBalance`, the higher its voting power the frequency it is polled for block proposal.